Reporting should take 5-10 minutes to complete. Response times may vary.

 - No license plate or trip permit

-- Expired registration or trip permit more than three months (currently accepting vehicles that expired December 2020 or earlier)
+- Registration or trip permit expired more than six months (currently accepting vehicles that expired November 2020 or earlier)

 What is not considered an abandoned or junk vehicle under our current operating conditions

-- A vehicle with expired registration less than three months (current criteria due to delays at the DMV)
+- A vehicle with expired registration less than six months (current criteria due to delays at the DMV)

 - An unfamiliar vehicle parked in front of your property and/or has not moved for several days